jlettvin/Unicode/c/README.md

 computed GOTO has been a standard extension for many years, where other compilers have not.

+A benefit of the use of GOTO in this library is that the lookahead cache on the processor likely already has the path prefetched so there is no flushing of the cache for either of the two directions the GOTO may take.

 The general approach to table-driven paths is explained in the main README.md which is in the parent directory to this.